TheSarang/Toxic-comments-classification/README.md

 # Toxic comments classification

-Dataset contains Wikipedia comments which have been labeled by human raters for toxic behavior.
+This dataset contains Wikipedia comments which have been labeled by human raters for toxic behavior.
 The types of toxicity are:

 - toxic
 - severe_toxic